 The Outpatient Rehabilitation Program involves specific therapies for patients with functional impairments.
 Outpatients may include former inpatients requiring ongoing treatment upon discharge or individual patients.
 Any licensed physician may refer patients for outpatient services.
 Outpatients benefit from individualized evaluation and treatment programs.

 Trinity offers specialized treatment and certifications for our patients.
 Those include:

 - Frazier water protocol

 - Sensory integration

 Most referrals for physical medicine, rehabilitation and other services originate from:

 - Rehabilitation facilities

 - Insurers and other third-party administrators

 After finishing any of these programs, each patient is evaluated and given recommendations for ongoing care.
-The patient's primary physician also is provided with a written report on the patient's progress.
+Also, the patient's primary physician is provided with a written report on the patient's progress.